POAS Calculator for Meta Ads

 Calculate POAS (Profit on Ad Spend) instantly for Meta/Facebook Ads.
 Enter ad spend, revenue, costs, get POAS, profit, ROAS, margin.
-Free, no signup, supports INR and USD.
+Free, no signup, supports global currencies.

 | Metric | Scenario A | Scenario B | Winner |